-Anchoring the pursuit of health in engaged and empowered people and communities brings to life the commitment of PHC to refocus on the whole person and entire communities rather than diseases.
+Community and population engagement in health can be considered at three interlinked levels: in the governance of health systems, in planning and priority setting, and in the implementation and delivery of health services.
+In each of Anchoring the pursuit of health in engaged and empowered people and communities brings to life the commitment of PHC to refocus on the whole person and entire communities rather than diseases.

+these, community engagement seeks to identify the interests and priorities of stakeholders and align shared goals and actions.
+As such, people are both co-owners and co-producers of health, with a central role in improving service delivery and coverage and influencing national health planning and priority setting.
+Governance approaches must support these roles accordingly by creating enabling environments that foster mutual respect and trust necessary for meaningful dialogue, partnership and joint action.
+Moreover, they must ensure the responsiveness of health systems to the voices of people and communities, including through the allocation of resources for identified needs and priorities.
 Communities and stakeholders also have an important two-pronged role in accountability, including: holding health systems accountable to their populations' needs; and contributing to accountability in the governance, planning, delivery and evaluation of health care.
 Creating enabling conditions for accountability will require governments to invest in building the capacities of communities (for example, health literacy improvement programmes) as well as governments.

-Engagement is not a single, discrete intervention or strategy, but an ongoing and system-wide way of working.
+Engagement is not a single, discrete intervention or strategy, but an ongoing and systemwide way of working.
 As noted above, communities are neither homogenous nor static and have their own histories and dynamics, which are continuously evolving.
 Accommodating the changing, divergent and, at times conflicting, views of multiple constituencies in a community (for example, between younger and older age groups) will require a range of strategies and processes at multiple levels.